kovidgoyal/kitty/docs/kittens/clipboard.rst

-clipboard - copy/paste to the system clipboard
+clipboard
 ==================================================

+*Copy/paste to the system clipboard from shell scripts*

 .. highlight:: sh